niksu/pax/examples/README.md

 ```
 - The `createNetwork()` procedure instantiates the network topology and sets up
   the hosts.
 It sets the default gateway for the internal hosts to nat0, and
   disables ip_forwarding on nat0.

   It also creates firewall rules on each of the
   interfaces on nat0 to drop all incoming traffic.
 This is so that only the NAT
   process will respond to packets.
 Otherwise, the OS could reject or accept
   connections that are intended for internal hosts.

+  Take special note that the MAC address of out0 is manually set.
+This is so because
+  the NAT implementation currently requires the next hop to be hardcoded in the config.
+  Without this, out0 would ignore packets from the NAT, because the MAC would be wrong.
 - The `run()` procedure provides a commandline-interface to the network.
 - The `test()` procedure creates a network, tests the NAT implementation by
   creating a connection between in1 and out0, and then cleans up.